Her many talents came from the same place our pain now emanates – the heart.

 Friends and family may sign the online guestbook or leave a personal note to the family at www.resthavenbatonrouge.com.

-To send flowers to Carley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Carley Ann McCord, please visit our floral store.

 Carley McCord’s Northwestern State University Scholarship Fund